milo-thatch/von-karman-swirling-flow/README.md

 2FG + G^\prime H = G^{\prime\prime},
 $$

-To do so, the code splits the governing equations into a system of first-order ODEs with the auxiliary variables $A=F^\prime$ and $B=G^\prime$.
+The code splits the governing equations into a system of first-order ODEs with the auxiliary variables $A=F^\prime$ and $B=G^\prime$.
 A block-elimination (Thomas) algorithm is then used to solve the system iteratively, the nonlinearity being treated with the Newton-Raphson method.

 The main assumptions:
 <ul>